Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 #### Notes:

-**Network, Station and Location Codes**: The above convention is usually not strictly followed by the &m
+**Network, Station and Location Codes**: The above convention is usually not strictly followed by the &mu;seismic system suppliers.
+Flexibility in applying the convention is necessary.
+There is usually no distinction between the station and location, and each instrument receives a unique code that may or may not

 **Important Notes Concerning the miniSEED format:**